jgarber623/RouterRouter/CONTRIBUTING.md

 Contributing to RouterRouter is pretty straightforward:

 1. Fork the RouterRouter repo and clone it.
-2. Install development dependencies by running `npm install` from the root of the project.
+1. Install development dependencies by running `npm install` from the root of the project.
-3. Create a feature branch for the issue or new feature you're looking to tackle: `git checkout -b your-descriptive-branch-name`.
+1. Create a feature branch for the issue or new feature you're looking to tackle: `git checkout -b your-descriptive-branch-name`.
+1. Run `npm start` which instructs [Rollup](https://rollupjs.org) to watch `src/routerrouter.js` for changes and automatically exports built files to the `dist` folder.
-4. _Write some code!_
+1. _Write some code!_
-5. If your changes would benefit from testing, add the necessary tests and verify everything passes by running `npm test`.
+1. If your changes would benefit from testing, add the necessary tests and verify everything passes by running `npm test`.
-6. Commit your changes: `git commit -am 'Add some new feature or fix some issue'`.
+1. Commit your changes: `git commit -am 'Add some new feature or fix some issue'`.
-7. Push the branch to your fork of RouterRouter: `git push origin your-descriptive-branch-name`.
+1. Push the branch to your fork of RouterRouter: `git push origin your-descriptive-branch-name`.
-8. Create a new Pull Request and I'll give it a look!
+1. Create a new Pull Request and I'll give it a look!

-## "But what files do I change?!?"
+## "But which files do I change?!?"

 Excellent question.
 RouterRouter's source code is in the file `src/routerrouter.js`.
 Make your changes here!